-1. "Affected" persons are those who may benefit or be harmed directly by the disseminated information.
-This includes both: (a) persons seeking to address information about themselves or about other persons to whom they are directly related or publicly associated; and (b) persons that may reasonably be expected to experience significant adverse impact to their financial interests as a result of the information deficiency.
+1. "Affected" persons are those who may personally benefit or be harmed by the disseminated information, e.g., (a) persons seeking to address information about themselves or about other persons to whom they are directly related or publicly associated; and (b) persons that may reasonably be expected to experience significant adverse impact to their financial interests as a result of the information deficiency.